 $ wget http://zsync.moria.org.uk/download/zsync-0.6.2.tar.bz2 $ tar xjf zsync-0.6.2.tar.bz2 $ cd zsync-0.6.2/ $ configure $ make $ sudo make install

 How to Download New Parts of an ISO File using Zsync

 Please be mindful that zsync is only useful if people offer zsync downloads.
 Currently, Debian, Ubuntu (all flavours) ISO images are available as .zsync downloads.
 For example, visit the following link.

 A .zsync file contains a meta-data needed by zsync program.
 This file contains the pre-calculated checksums for the rsync algorithm; it is generated on the server, once, and is then used by any number of downloaders.

 $ zsync <.zsync-file-URL>

-$ zsync http://cdimage.ubuntu.com/ubuntu/daily-live/current/bionic-desktop-amd64.iso.zsync
+$ zsync http://cdimage.ubuntu.com/ubuntu/daily-live/current/mantic-desktop-amd64.iso.zsync

-If there is no relevent local data found, Zsync will download the whole file.
+If there is no copy of the file on your system, Zsync will download the entire file.

 You can cancel the download process at any time by pressing CTRL-C.